cloudfoundry/bosh-azure-cpi-release/docs/additional-information/troubleshooting.md

     - For CPI v35.2.0+.

-        Since v35.2.0, VM boot diagnostics will NOT be configured by `debug_mode` any more, a new configuration parameter `enable_vm_boot_diagnostics` is added to global CPI settings to turn on/off this feature, the default value is `true`.
-If you want to turn off the feature, you need to change its value to `false`.
+        Since v35.2.0, VM boot diagnostics will NOT be configured by `debug_mode` any more, a new configuration parameter `enable_vm_boot_diagnostics` is added to global CPI settings to turn on/off this feature.
+If you want to turn on the feature, you need to configure this parameter in global CPI settings.
 Example of enabling boot diagnostics:

         ```yaml
         properties: